AppetizerCarolyne Kauser-AbbottInspireWhat's On Provence & Cote d'AzurWinter in Provence

 Galette des Rois Kings Cake Provence @CocoaandLavender

 3rd Sunday in January: starting at 10:30 am attend the blessing of the truffles – Messe des Truffes, in Richerenches, falls on the Fête de Saint Antoine each year.
 This one-day festival includes a blessing of truffles in l’Église Saint-Denis.
 Don’t count on snagging a place inside the church.
 The village installs a video screen (outside), for the standing-room-only crowd.
 Following the religious part is a public auction of the truffles offered by the rabissers (truffle farmers), in lieu of communion, to the church.
-Once the formal part of the day is over, it’s time for a truffle-themed lunch and a glass of local wine.
+Once the formal part of the day ends, it’s time for a truffle-themed lunch and a glass of local wine.

-Discover the truffle markets around the region, here is a list of where to find truffles in Provence.
+Discover the truffle markets around the region.
+Here is a list of where to find truffles in Provence.

 Route du Mimosa Cote d'Azur